 Your Nest's Eco mode is great for setting temperature ranges.
 This is a function that adjusts the temperature in your home depending on if anyone is in the residence or if it is empty.

-To create a custom temperature range in Eco mode, go to Settings and select Eco.
+To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
 The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
+You can select each and make any and all adjustments.
 Once you're finished, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-12. Can I Manually Control My Nest Thermostat?
+12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are packed with features designed to make life more comfortable and save money.
+Nest Thermostats come with many features designed to make life more comfortable and save money.
 However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Don't forget, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: